Jan 3 - April 2, 1970 • Songs recorded during this session appear on Let It Be (US version)

 George Harrison – Quoted in Classic Rock, May 2020

-It’s not really clear if Paul McCartney was aware that Phil Spector was asked to work on the “Get Back” tapes.
-What is clear is that he despised the end result, especially the orchestral overdubs added to “The Long And Winding Road” on April 1, 1970.
+It remains unclear whether Paul McCartney was formally informed that Phil Spector had been brought in to work on the “Get Back” tapes.
+What is certain, however, is that Paul strongly disliked the final result —particularly the orchestral and choral overdubs added to “The Long And Winding Road” on April 1, 1970.
+Engineer Glyn Johns and producer George Martin shared Paul’s opinion, while John and Ringo Starr liked the final result.

 We were getting a ‘re-producer’ instead of just a producer, and he added all sorts of stuff… backing that I perhaps wouldn’t have put on.
 I mean, I don’t think it made it the worst record ever, but the fact that now people were putting stuff on our records that certainly one of us didn’t know about was wrong.